MessagePack-CSharp/MessagePack-CSharp/README.md

 If you want to share a class between Unity and a server, you can use `SharedProject` or `Reference as Link` or a glob reference (with `LinkBase`), etc. Anyway, you need to share at source-code level.
 This is a sample project structure using a glob reference (recommended).

-- ServerProject(.NET 4.6/.NET Core/.NET Standard)
+- ServerProject(.NET Framework 4.6/.NET/.NET Standard)
   - \[`<Compile Include="..\UnityProject\Assets\Scripts\Shared\**\*.cs" LinkBase="Shared" />`\]
   - \[MessagePack\]
   - \[MessagePack.UnityShims\]